FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-asn.md

 ## Structuring the filter group
 A common After Search Navigation group consists of two basic parts.
 The **detailedLinks** and the **hiddenLinks**.
 The **detailedLinks** are the filter items which should be displayed immediately when the group receives data.
 The **hiddenLinks** instead are the filter items which should stay hidden until they are needed.
-In FACT-Finder you can configure how many items shall appear for each type.
+In FactFinder you can configure how many items shall appear for each type.

 You can define the structure of your custom filter group through certain predefined attributes.